mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 To determine the outcome of a fleet battle, there must be an evaluation of the forces involved.
-This includes a description of each fleet and a summary of each ship’s key offensive and defensive capabilities.
+This includes a description of each fleet and a summary of each ship's key offensive and defensive capabilities.
 Use a Fleet Sheet to list all the ships of both fleets, and a Fleet Ship Sheet to record information for each ship involved